rackerlabs/docs-core-infra-user-guide/cloud-preprod/stack.rst

 install specific software in addition to the operating system.
 To do that through the Cloud Control Panel, choose **Create Stack** rather than **Create Server**, then choose a template describing the software you want to install.
-We frequently expand the list of templates; as of April 20, 2015, these templates are available:
+We frequently expand the list of templates; as of June 25, 2015, these templates are available:

 .. raw:: html
    :file: stacks-from-control-panel.html